wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ### Step 3: Name and Activate the Ingestion Policy
 In the **Create** panel, enter a name for the policy and, optionally, a description and click **Create**.

-If a user assigned to an ingestion policy is ingesting data through a Wavefront proxy, the proxy is also associated with the ingestion policy.
-You can [see the ingestion policies to which a proxy belongs](#see-the-ingestion-policies-to-which-a-proxy-belongs).

 ## Edit an Ingestion Policy

 After you create an ingestion policy, if you need, for example, to increase the PPS limit or add accounts or point tags, you can edit the policy.